Kukatpally: Transportation

 Kukatpally is well-connected by road, rail, and air.
 The nearest airport is Rajiv Gandhi International Airport in Shamshabad.
 The nearest railway station is in Lingampally.
 It has three metro stations – Kukatpally, KPHB and Balanagar (Moosapet) – and can also be reached by MMTS stations in HITEC City and in Bharat Nagar.
 TSRTC operates buses in Kukatpally and has excellent connectivity with almost all parts of Hyderabad.
 TSRTC maintains a depot at the Kukatpally Y Junction.

 Education

-The suburb has several colleges and institutes, including Holy Mary College, Tapasya College of Commerce and Management, Hamstech College of Creative Education, Avinash College, and the All India Institute of Technology.
+The suburb has several colleges and institutes, including Holy Mary College, Tapasya College of Commerce and Management, Hamstech College of Creative Education, Avinash College, Bonfire Institute of Design and All India Institute of Technology.